Meet our new Executive Director, KELLY BORG!

 “It shows the validity to the project, because they all came to an agreement.”

-Hospice Georgian Triangle has been operating since 1987, and runs four programs: Rainbows for grieving children; volunteer visits for palliative patients; bereavement support and counselling; and the Susie Newton suite for respite care.
+Hospice Georgian Triangle has been operating since 1987, and runs programs: volunteer visits for palliative patients; bereavement support and counseling; and the Susie Newton suite for respite care.